sdaqo/anipy-cli/README.md

 #### Important:
 To import the libary dont import `anipy-cli`, but `anipy_cli` (no '-' is allowed)

+### Other Dependencies

+#### MPV
+For mpv installation look here: https://mpv.io/installation/

+#### OpenSSL
+- On linux openssl should be preinstalled, on most of the disros, if not you can probably download it from your package manager
+- On Windows you can install it via [chocolatey](https://chocolatey.org/install#install-step1) with the command `choco install openssl`

 # Usage
 To start `anipy-cli` do: